In Search Of Yummy-ness

 How to Store Tahini:

 You should always follow the package directions, as the instructions may vary from brand to brand.
-Generally speaking though, tahini should be stored in a cool and dry place (not in the fridge).
+Generally speaking, though, tahini should be stored in a cool and dry place (not in the fridge).
 You will also need to stir the paste well before using, as it tends to separate.

 Your email address will not be published.
 Required fields are marked *

-Shareba Abdul, founder of In Search Of Yummy-ness.
+A photo of Shareba Abdul, founder of In Search Of Yummy-ness.

 Hi, I'm Shareba!

-Learn More About Me →
+Read More About Me

 Seasonal Recipes

-Trending Recipes
+Popular Recipes

 Footer